-Growers who are currently running model year 2017 planters, model year 2017 and newer retrofit kits, or model year 2017 and newer custom-built planters with SeedStar 3 HP monitoring system can upgrade to SeedStar 4HP monitoring system with mobile row-unit runoff.
-The attachment part is software only.
+Growers who are currently running model year 2017 planters, model year 2017 and newer performance upgrade kits, or model year 2017 and newer custom built-planters with the SeedStar 3 HP monitoring system can upgrade to the SeedStar 4HP monitoring system with mobile row-unit runoff.
+The attachment part, AA100382, is software only.
+The Gen 4 display software version will need to be 19-1 or newer and will require planter apps.
 Follow the mobile runoff ordering and software push guide below for ordering and installation.
-Retrofitted planters and custom-built planters will also require a John Deere Connect Mobile kit, 0048PC, from the Precision Ag Technology Price Pages to enable the mobile row-unit runoff feature.
-SeedStar 4HP requires the Gen 4 4600 v2 CommandCenter™ Display or 4640 Universal Display.
+Performance upgraded planters and custom-built planters will also require the John Deere Connect Mobile kit, 0048PC, from the Precision Ag Technology Price Pages and wiring harness AA83662 to enable the mobile row-unit runoff feature.
+Please reference Parts Advisor and CCMS Solution 105181 for model-specific mounting brackets.
+SeedStar 4HP requires the Gen 4 4600 CommandCenter™ v2 display or 4640 Universal Display.

 iPad and iPhone are trademarks of Apple Inc. Android is a trademark of Google LLC.

 Planter row-unit downforce is an important factor to ensure consistent and proper depth control.
 The heavy-duty adjustable downforce feature provides up to 181.4 kg (400 lb) of downforce.
 There are four settings available to allow the operator to choose the amount of downforce required for the condition: 0 kg (0 lb), 56.7 kg (125 lb), 113.4 kg (250 lb), and 181.4 kg (400 lb).